rtgodwin/rtgodwin.github.io/_pages/tavern1.md

 - Server (Jumcups) is covered in rat bites.
 Flinches.
 - You hear a squeek and a sharp cry and a patron yelling "godsdamned rats!"
 - 1 sp to stay, 6cp for a meal

+### Secrets

+- Perception: something's up, people are too excited
+- Insight: People are hiding something
+- There are indeed rats around

 ## Gomery Bulmage